Jeff Luck

 Jeffery James Luck (born 13 October 1956) is a Namibian cricket umpire.
-He stood in his first One Day International (ODI) match, between Canada and the Netherlands, in South Africa on 26 November 2006.
-He stood in his first Twenty20 International (T20I) match, between Afghanistan and Ireland, in Dubai on 9 February 2010.
+He stood in his first One Day International match, between Canada and the Netherlands, in South Africa on 26 November 2006.
+His Twenty20 International umpiring debut match, between Afghanistan and Ireland, was in Dubai on 9 February 2010.

 In July 2019, Luck won the Administrator of the Year prize at Cricket Namibia's annual awards.